Form I-275 Guide: How to Understand and File with Confidence

 Section 3: Additional Information

 Provide any additional supporting documentation or evidence to strengthen your case for a waiver.
 This may include letters of recommendation, medical records, or affidavits from relevant parties.
-Be sure to organize your documents logically and reference them in your application to ensure that the reviewing officer can easily understand the context and relevance of each piece of evidence you submit.
+Organizing your documents logically is essential; consider using a checklist to ensure that you include all necessary items.
+Reference each document in your application to ensure that the reviewing officer can easily understand the context and relevance of each piece of evidence you submit.
+For example, if you include a letter from a doctor, clearly state how it relates to your claim for hardship.
+This thorough approach can significantly enhance the credibility of your application.

 4. Common Mistakes to Avoid When Filling Out Form I-275